nailtonvital/projeto-app-etec/README.md

 # About

-A app for show the main features about the Brazil and Ecuador.
+A app for show the main features about the Brazil and Ecuador, like foods, attracions, etc.

 The idea of the app came up from a partnership with two schools, "ETEC ALBERT EINSTEIN" and other school.

 # Features